Covid-19 Information

 Booster Vaccination

-In September 2023, a new Covid vaccine was released.
-This vaccine booster targets the Omicron XBB strain.
-The booster has been shown to protect you from getting Covid, if you are exposed, for only 6 to 8 weeks post-injection.
-However, the booster has also been shown to decrease the severity of any Covid infection you do get (and do this for up to 6 months).
-Finally, the booster will likely decrease your chance of getting long-Covid.
-If you had a Covid infection this fall, you are only protected for 2 to 3 months from getting infected again.
+Any booster will protect you from getting Covid, if you are exposed, for about 6 to 8 weeks post-injection.
+However, the boosters have also been shown to decrease the severity of any Covid infection you do get (and do this for up to 6 months).
+In addition, the booster will likely decrease your chance of getting long-Covid.
+If you had a Covid infection this summer, you are only protected for 2 to 3 months from getting infected again.
 You can safely get the new booster as soon as 2 months after a Covid infection.

 Where to Get a Covid Booster Vaccine